Home / Blog / Divorcing a Spouse with a Narcissistic Personality Disorder

 Narcissists are characterized as having a deep sense of entitlement, being manipulative and taking advantage of those around them.
 They are unlikely to be reasonable at any point during the divorce process.
 Common behaviors they may exhibit can include:

-- Refusing to mediate or negotiate — Since narcissists thrive in high-conflict situations, they will usually be unwilling to come to terms amicably.
-They are more likely to drag out the litigation process and portray themselves as the victim.
+Refusing to mediate or negotiate — Since narcissists thrive in high-conflict situations, they will usually be unwilling to come to terms amicably.
+They are more likely to drag out the litigation process and portray themselves as the victim than choose the path of using a Connecticut divorce mediator.

 Useful tips to survive divorce with a narcissist: